MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

     ![Save button in the Command Center](media/command-center-save-button.PNG "Save button in the Command Center")

 That's all you need to do to set up alerts for maximum occupancy.

+## Edit an existing Power Automate flow

+1. In the Command Center, under **Manage flows**, select **My flows**.

+    SCREEN SHOT GOES HERE

+2. Select the flow you want to edit, and then select **Edit**.

+    SCREEN SHOT GOES HERE

+    The flow appears in a collapsed format.

+    SCREEN SHOT GOES HERE

+3. Select the module you want to edit to expand it, and then make your edits.

+    SCREEN SHOT GOES HERE

+4. Select **Save** in the upper-right corner when you're done.

 ## Next step